- Blog

 Schedule A Free Consultation with an Admissions Expert

 First, know that admissions committees are not fooled by weighted GPAs!
-Based on school reports, conversations with guidance counselors, and previous knowledge of the applicant’s high school, admissions officers know whether they’re looking at a weighted or unweighted GPA, and will only compare like with like.
-So, if your school provides only an unweighted GPA, your 3.9 will look better than someone with a 4.3 weighted GPA.
+Based on school reports, conversations with guidance counselors, and previous knowledge of the applicant’s high school, admissions officers know whether they’re looking at a weighted or unweighted GPA and will only compare like with like.
+So, if your school provides only an unweighted GPA, your 3.9 will look better than a 4.3 weighted GPA.

-In fact, to get around this, many colleges actually recalculate all applicant’s GPAs so that everyone starts from the same page: an unweighted GPA of just major courses (i.e., science, math, English, history, and foreign language).
-This means excluding non-academic classes like physical education from their academic evaluation.
-By doing this, admissions committees can more easily compare applicants’ GPAs before further examining how many challenging courses the student took.
+In fact, to get around this, many educational institutions actually recalculate all applicant’s GPAs so that everyone starts from the same page: an unweighted GPA of just major courses (i.e., science, math, English, history, computer science, and foreign language).
+This approach excludes non-academic classes like physical education from the academic evaluation.
+By doing so, admissions committees can more easily compare applicants’ GPAs before further examining how many challenging courses the student took.

 Another thing colleges sometimes ask about is class rank, which is determined by GPA.
 Class rank used to play a big role in college admissions, but more recently it has fallen out of favor.
 Many educators argue that ranking fosters cutthroat competition among students, when in fact precise enumeration does not mean as much to colleges as overall academic performance.
 For this reason, many high schools now report decile instead of rank, while some provide no comparative measure between students at all.
 Rankings that use weighted GPAs reflect students’ efforts in challenging classes, while those using unweighted GPAs do not.